Fbclongobucco/bookstore/README.md

 <h1>Project Bookstore</h1>

-  <h4>This project creates an application that
-exposes an API that emulates a simple online bookstore.
-It is a monolith that combines object-oriented concepts and layered architecture, with access to databases.</h4>
+  <h4>This project creates an application that exposes an API emulating a simple online bookstore.
+It is a microservice that combines object-oriented concepts and a layered architecture, with access to databases.
+Additionally, it includes a queuing service for asynchronous jobs and a Spring Boot service.
+The latter will simulate a bank account service, serving as a reference for payment of purchases.</h4>

 <div>
 <h2>This is the class diagram of the project:</h2>